StackExchange/dnscontrol/docs/writing-providers.md

 but upload the entire new zone.

-## Step 3: Create the driver skeletin
+## Step 3: Create the driver skeleton

 Create a directory for the provider called `providers/name` where `name` is all lowercase and represents the commonly-used name for